einride/prettier-config/README.md

 yarn add @einride/prettier-config --dev
 ```

-Make sure Prettier is installed in your project as well.
+Make sure Prettier is also installed in your project.

 ## Usage